-There are several downsides associated with VoIP Desk Phones that enterprises are often not aware of.
+There are several limitations of VoIP desk phones that enterprises are often not aware of.
 Let us look at them:

 Many users find VoIP desk phones complicated to use and complain that the phone comes with unnecessary features and a confusing-to-use menu.
 For instance, these phones don’t offer the one-touch buttons that are found on all digital business phones.
 These buttons enable users to access another extension with the touch of a button and make phone usage seamless.
-VoIP phones usually use a complex menu that can be accessed using up, down, left, and right arrow buttons which can prove cumbersome.
-Also, VoIP-based desk phones need six or more buttons to be pressed to connect to conference calls.
+Modern VoIP phones usually use a complex menu that can be accessed using up, down, left, and right arrow buttons which can prove cumbersome.
+Also, VoIP based hard phones need six or more buttons to be pressed to connect to conference calls.

 All VoIP phones need a 48-volt DC power source which is supplied through an expensive POE (Power over Ethernet) switched hub or a power pack.
 If an organization opts to use power packs, then the phones need to be located next to electrical outlets – creating an extra logistical burden in office spaces.
 Every VoIP phone doesn’t come with its own battery backup and is generally connected to an AC wall adapter This means if there is a power outage, the phone goes dead.